 The National Fire Protection Association (NFPA) details how to comply with the Occupational Safety and Health Administration's (OSHA) regulation, 29 CFR 1910.333(a), through the NFPA 70E standard.
-Applying these electrical safety standards in the workplace protects electrical safety workers around devices capable of generating an arc flash.
+Applying these electrical safety standards in the workplace protects workers who may be exposed to arc flash or other electrical hazards.

 According to the NFPA 70E standard, there are six primary responsibilities that facilities must meet.
 These responsibilities include:

 Training for employees

 Written safety program in place that is actionable

 Personal Protective Equipment (PPE) available for employees

 Properly labeled equipment

 Arc flash labeling is the responsibility of the employer, not the manufacturer or installer of the equipment.
 Employees are responsible for complying with safety-related work practices and procedures provided by the employer.

 According to NFPA 70E, labeling is required for any piece of electrical equipment that may need examination, adjustment, service or maintenance while energized.
 These labels communicate the electrical hazards an employee may be exposed to, including the potential for an arc flash incident.

 Examples of where to put your arc flash labels to stay compliant